-$\#\{ K := V \} = M$
+$#\{ K := V \} = M$

 Here M is any map.
-The key K must be a guard expression, with all variables already bound.
+The key K must be an expression with bound variables or literals.
 V can be any pattern with either bound or unbound variables.

-If the variable $\forall$ is unbound, it becomes bound to the value associated with the key K, which must exist in the map M. If the variable $\forall$ is bound, it must match the value associated with K in M.
+If the variable \forall is unbound, it becomes bound to the value associated with the key K, which must exist in the map M. If the variable \forall is bound, it must match the value associated with K in M.